Trademark questions, answered directly

 How much does it cost to trademark a business name?

 It costs $849 to register a business name in one class through MARQ: a flat $499 attorney fee plus the USPTO government filing fee of $350 per class, which we bill at cost.
 Each additional class of goods or services adds another $350 in USPTO fees.
 There are no hidden charges, no subscriptions, and no upsells.
+That $849 is for a mark you are already selling under (a use-in-commerce, or 1(a), filing); if you file on intent to use (1(b)) because you have not launched yet, the USPTO adds a $150-per-class Statement of Use fee when you begin selling, for $999 total in one class.
 A free DIY search costs nothing, and a comprehensive attorney search report with a written clearance opinion is $49.

 How long does trademark registration take?